 Until we feel vertigo.
 The most anomalous, inaccessible, individualistic existentialism, yet at the same time, the most widespread.
 And all because we fear making it public, as it involves delving into an abyss that, despite many people claiming not to fear or think about it, resides within many of us.
 Nobody has seen the future, only others die in life, life’s charm lies in what we experience and cling to, and for all these reasons and more, “It’s Such A Beautiful Day,” the short, is a fitting conclusion to the trilogy.

-And thus, we want to conclude this humble ode to Bill with a quote from the film that encompasses everything we’ve shared about it and everything it makes us feel.
+And thus, I want to conclude this humble ode to Bill with a quote from the film that encompasses everything I’ve shared about it and everything it makes me feel.
 Never has a voiceover been so useful, convincing, and irrefutable as the driving force of narration, leaving room for animation and often uncomfortable silences that turn each of the shorts into a gem, making us want to see more works from this American author with a slightly special mind.
-If you don’t believe us, take a look at Don Hertzfeldt’s YouTube channel and some of his other works.
+If you don’t believe it, take a look at Don Hertzfeldt’s YouTube channel and some of his other works.

 He will spend hundreds of years traveling the world; learning everything there is to know.
 He will learn all languages, read all books, know all lands.
 He will spend thousands of years creating breathtaking works of art.
 He will learn to meditate to control all pain.